-Yes, that is right, in this edition of Regulatory Refreshment we are covering two completely unrelated topics which are (a) the beginning of the Coronavirus outbreak and (b) the end of the London Inter-Bank Offered Rate.
+Yes, that is right, in this article we are covering two completely unrelated topics which are (a) the beginning of the Coronavirus outbreak and (b) the end of the London Inter-Bank Offered Rate – LIBOR.
 The only connection is that in the last month the FCA issued statements on both.

 The FCA issued a statement to say that they expect all firms to have contingency plans in place to deal with major events.

 They are actively reviewing the contingency plans of a wide range of firms.
 This includes assessments of operational risks, the ability of firms to continue to operate effectively and the steps firms are taking to serve and support their customers.

 They expect firms to take all reasonable steps to meet their regulatory obligations.
 For example, this could include:

 - ensuring recorded telephone lines continue to be used, which may be more difficult for home working;